virtualidentityag/quality-gate/README.md

 To extend a configuration or create your own from scratch, you just need to create a typescript or javascript file and abide by the eslint or styleint configuration standards for logic and style, respectively.
 For more info, [read this][link-eslint-config] and [this][link-stylelint-config]).
+Note that, by default, if no config file is given and have a `.eslintrc` and/or a `.stylelintrc` file(s) in the root of your project, you don't need to create a config file as these two files will be used in its place.

 Custom configuration file example:
 ```typescript